-In its Motion to Withdraw, AFPM cites Kourtis v.
+In its Motion to Withdraw, API cites Kourtis v.
 Cameron, 419 F.3d 989, 998 (9th Cir.
 2005), for the proposition that intervention is a discretionary choice and that parties can choose when they want to be involved in a case.
 Nevertheless, Kourtis is a copyright case, and the court's discussion of intervention is mere dicta, used to explain why the Kourtis were not claim precluded where their "agent" had brought suit previously.
 Moreover, Kourtis is complicated by the Australian citizenship of the plaintiffs and a prior Australian court judgment in their favor.
 The primary question for the court in Kourtis was one of privity of contract for purposes of claim preclusion, rather than discretionary intervention.
 Taylor v.
 Sturgell, 553 U.S. 880 (2008) distinguishes Kourtis, and is discussed further at infra, Argument II(c)(iii).

-AFPM also cites Chesapeake Energy Corp. v.
+API also cites Chesapeake Energy Corp. v.
 Bank of NY Mellon Trust Co., No. 1:13-cv-01582, Dkt.
 60 (S.D.N.Y.
 Apr.
 1, 2013), and Dowell v.
 Bd. of Educ. of Okla.
 City Pub.
 Sch., 430 F.2d 865, 868 (10th Cir.
-1970), for the proposition that intervenors have the right to reevaluate decisions to intervene to determine that they no longer wish to participate.
-Nevertheless, in Chesapeake, the intervenor noteholders moved to withdraw under Rule 21, rather than an unrecognized "parallel" to Rule 24, which AFPM attempts to use in this case.
-Moreover, the intervenor Noteholder Group in Chesapeake was only in the case for thirteen days between its motion to intervene and its motion to withdraw; twenty days from its motion to intervene until the court permitted withdrawal.
+1970), for the proposition that intervenors have the right to reevaluate decisions to intervene and to determine that they no longer wish to participate.
+Nevertheless, in Chesapeake, the intervenor noteholders moved to withdraw under Rule 21, rather than an unrecognized "parallel" to Rule 24, which API attempts to use in this case.
+Moreover, the intervenor Noteholder Group in Chesapeake was only in the case for thirteen days between its this case and avoid discovery and this court's jurisdiction and then move the appellate courts for a writ of mandamus over this very same matter.
+Such gaming the system should be disallowed.

+motion to intervene and its motion to withdraw; twenty days from its motion to intervene until the court permitted withdrawal.
 During this time, the intervenor Noteholder Group only responded to Plaintiff's Complaint and Motion for a Preliminary Injunction - it did not file any motions.
 Intervention also posed problems for diversity jurisdiction.
 See Chesapeake Energy Corp., Dkt.
 55. Finally, intervenor Noteholder Group "clarified . . . that they will not require service of subpoenas to replace the document requests to which they are already subject, and they will not assert that otherwise appropriate discovery from them will be inappropriate because they have become non-parties.
 See id., Dkt.
 54, at 2.

-AFPM also relies on Dowell, a case about desegregation of the Oklahoma City Public Schools, for the proposition that AFPM has "the 'right' to intervene [and] . . . to decide that it no longer wishes to participate in a case."
-AFPM Mot. to Withdraw, ECF 167, at 4.
+API also relies on Dowell, a case about desegregation of the Oklahoma City Public Schools, for the proposition that API has "the 'right' to intervene [and] . . . to decide that it no longer wishes to participate in a case."
+API Mot. to Withdraw, ECF 166, at 3.
 Dowell, however, is not about withdrawal but about intervention: the party moving to intervene had participated heavily in the case throughout the litigation.
 See Dowell, 430 F.2d at 868.

-AFPM also relies on Brown v.
+API also relies on Brown v.
 Detzner, No. 3:12-cv-00852, Dkt.
 58 (M.D.
 Fla.
 Apr.
 29, 2013), a case in which Congresswoman Corinne Brown sued to restore early voting in Duval County, Florida.
 In Brown, however, the intervenors' motion to withdraw was based on the fact that the elections had already occurred, and they therefore had no more interest in the litigation.
 Brown intervenors, moreover, were involved in the case for less than seven months and filed only a response to the Motion for Preliminary Injunction.
 See id., Dkt.
 35.